-Earlier, when I or the other admins of my group did not call out people individually in the welcome message, most of them either missed my post or simply skipped through it.
+Earlier, when I or the other admins of my group did not call out people individually in the welcome post, most of them either missed my post or simply skipped through it.

 As we greeted them individually, they felt like a part of the group from day one.
 Have a look at the comments below.

 You’ve already seen in one of the images above how I do it in my community admins group.
 You can do it by asking members to tell where they’re from, what their profession, hobby is, etc.

 A majority of the admins I’ve spoken to, agree that doing so makes newcomers feel valued and included.

 So, make sure you’re doing it too if you want to engage your group members.

 Use Facebook Live Videos

 While growing our parenting communities, we realised that people engage with live videos a lot.

 In one of my groups, Make up, skin, and hair care tips, we conducted an #asktheexpert live video session.
 (Just look at the engagement…741 reactions and 1300 comments!)

 During this AMA live session, women’s concerns were not only addressed by the skin expert but also by co-members.
 And, this facilitates: